vikramarigelaRepo/azure-openai-search-rag-demo/README.md

  * Gradio+FastAPI+python is used to design UI for the chat application.

  * Key less authentication has been used for all services in this project.
-RBAC has been implemented for improved security.
+Azure AD Auth has been implemented for improved security for services to communicate with each other.

+ * Following Roles have been used

+   * For Azure App Service to connect with Azure Open AI Service
+     * Role : Azure AI Developer

+   * For Azure App Service to connect with Azure AI Search Service
+     * Role: Search Service Contributor

+   * For Azure Open AI Service to connect with Azure AI Search Service
+     * Role: Search Index Data Reader
- *
+     * Role: Search Service Contributor